President – Felicia Granger – Term 2019 to 2021

 She is CCMP and Prosci certified, has a MBA from the University of Calgary and a BA in Political Science from UBC.
 Over her career, Valerie has seen Change Management evolve from a nice-to-have competency to a respected profession.

-In the past two years she has had the opportunity to support the growth of ACMP, both at the chapter level as Vice President and involvement in the Chapter Leader Forum at the global level.
-She looks forward to continuing the work within the ACMP Greater Vancouver Chapter to implement the member engagement strategy the Board has developed and bring even more value to the Chapter’s members!
+In the past two years she has had the opportunity to support the growth of ACMP, both at the chapter level as Vice President and Director of Membership.
+She looks forward to continuing to contribute to our Greater Vancouver change community!